-Days: Select a day, a range of days, or All Week to

-include every day.
+Days: Select a day, a range of days, or All Week to include every day.

-Time: Check All Day - 24hrs or enter a start and end

-time for your schedule.
+Time: Check All Day - 24hrs or enter a start and end time for your schedule.

 Save: Click Save to save your schedule.
-You must click

-Save Settings at the top for your schedules to go
+You must click Save Settings at the top for your schedules to go into effect.

-into effect.

 Schedule Rules The list of schedules will be listed here.
-Click the icon to remove the schedule.
+Click the Edit icon schedule.

-Edit icon to make changes or click the Delete
+List: to make changes or click the Delete icon to remove the